This article applies to:

-NOTE: E-Prime 2.0 contains the same Samples except for BasciButtonRT, Survey1, and Survey2.
-This is because SlideButton functionality is only available in E-Prime 3.0.
-Additionally, the E-Prime 2.0 location is ...Documents\My Experiments\Samples.
+NOTE: E-Prime 2.0 contains the same Samples except for BasicButtonRT, Survey1, and Survey2; these three samples incorporate SlideButton functionality that is only available in E-Prime 3.0.
+Additionally, the E-Prime 2.0 sample experiments are installed to the folder ...Documents\My Experiments\Samples.

 Tutorial experiments are installed with E-Prime.
 E-Prime 3.0 contains a starting point named "AdvancedTutorialStart.es3" for completing these Tutorials (...Documents\My Experiments\3.0\Tutorials).
-The following articles contain pdf's that will guide you through the Tutorials:
+The following articles contain pdfs that guide you through the Tutorials:

 - E-STUDIO: Advanced Tutorial: Images